garnertb/github-runner-vnet/README.md

 The output of these modules is the Resource ID for the `GitHub.Network/networkSettings` resource.
 Paste this ID into the github.com UI for configuring the Azure Virtual Network.

 ![GitHub UI](./images/github-az-network-settings.jpg)

+## License

+This project is licensed under the terms of the MIT open source license.
+Please refer to [MIT](./LICENSE.txt) for the full terms.